YooHyun-Kim/CLAS/CODE_OF_CONDUCT.md

 # Community Code of Conduct

-## Our Commitment
+## Purpose and Commitment

-As community members, contributors, and leaders, we are committed to creating an environment where everyone can engage without fear of harassment or discrimination.
-This commitment extends to all, regardless of age, body size, visible or hidden disabilities, ethnicity, sex characteristics, gender identity and expression, experience level, educational background, socio-economic status, nationality, appearance, race, religion, or sexual orientation.

-We aim to foster an open, welcoming, and healthy community by treating each other with respect, inclusiveness, and empathy.
+Our community is dedicated to providing a welcoming, inclusive, and respectful environment.
+We are committed to ensuring that every member feels safe, supported, and valued, regardless of their background, identity, or experience level.
+Our shared goal is to foster a positive, harassment-free experience for all.

-## Our Standards
+## Expected Behaviors

-Positive behaviors that help build a constructive environment include:
+To maintain a constructive and respectful environment, community members are expected to:

-* Showing empathy and kindness toward others
+* Show kindness and empathy towards others
-* Respecting diverse perspectives, viewpoints, and experiences
+* Respect diverse opinions and experiences
-* Offering and accepting constructive feedback gracefully
+* Provide and accept constructive feedback thoughtfully
-* Acknowledging mistakes, apologizing to those affected, and learning from the experience
+* Take responsibility for their actions and learn from any mistakes
-* Prioritizing the community's well-being and inclusivity over individual interests
+* Prioritize the community's health and inclusivity over individual needs

-Behaviors that disrupt a positive environment include:
+## Unacceptable Behaviors

+Actions that negatively impact the community and are not tolerated include:

-* Using sexualized language or imagery, or making sexual advances of any kind
+* Sexual language or imagery, or unwelcome sexual advances
-* Trolling, making insulting or derogatory comments, and engaging in personal or political attacks
+* Trolling, derogatory comments, personal attacks, or harassment of any kind
-* Engaging in public or private harassment
-* Disclosing others' private information, such as physical or email addresses, without explicit consent
+* Sharing others' private information without permission
-* Any conduct that could be reasonably seen as inappropriate in a professional environment
+* Other conduct that could be reasonably perceived as inappropriate for a professional community

-## Leadership Responsibilities
+## Accountability and Consequences

-Community leaders are tasked with upholding and enforcing these standards.
-Leaders may take fair and appropriate corrective action in response to any behavior deemed inappropriate, harmful, or offensive.
+Community leaders are responsible for interpreting and enforcing this Code of Conduct.
+Leaders may take any action deemed appropriate, including but not limited to the following:

-Leaders reserve the right to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not align with this Code of Conduct.
-Reasons for moderation will be communicated when deemed necessary.

-## Scope of Application

-This Code of Conduct applies across all community spaces and also extends to those representing the community in public contexts.
-Representing the community may include using an official email address, posting on an official social media account, or participating in public events as a designated representative.

-## Reporting and Enforcement

-Reports of abusive, harassing, or otherwise unacceptable behavior may be directed to the community enforcement team at **bae6544@naver.com**.
-All complaints will be reviewed and investigated in a prompt and fair manner.

-The privacy and security of individuals reporting incidents will be respected by all community leaders.

-## Guidelines for Enforcement

-The following guidelines will be used by community leaders to determine appropriate responses to violations:

-### 1. Correction

-**Community Impact**: Minor infractions, such as inappropriate language or behavior that is unprofessional.

-**Response**: A private written warning, explaining the violation and why the behavior was inappropriate.
+1. **Minor Infraction**: A private warning will be issued, clarifying the nature of the infraction and why it was inappropriate.
 A public apology may be requested.

-### 2. Warning

-**Community Impact**: A more significant violation, either as a single incident or a series of actions.

-**Response**: A formal warning with consequences for continued behavior.
-This includes avoiding interactions with those involved for a specified time, both within community spaces and on external platforms such as social media.
-Continued infractions may result in a temporary or permanent ban.

-### 3. Temporary Ban

-**Community Impact**: A serious breach of community standards, such as ongoing disruptive behavior.

-**Response**: A temporary ban from all forms of community interaction and public communication for a defined period.
-During this time, no contact with involved individuals, including community leaders, is allowed.
-Further violations may result in a permanent ban.

-### 4. Permanent Ban

-**Community Impact**: Repeated violations, including persistent harassment or discrimination against individuals or groups.

-**Response**: A permanent ban from any form of public interaction in the community.
+2. **Formal Warning**: For repeated or serious issues, a formal warning will be issued, specifying that further incidents will lead to limited interactions or a temporary ban.
+This may include restrictions on participation in community spaces and other platforms.

+3. **Temporary Ban**: In cases of severe or sustained disruption, a temporary ban from community interactions and events will be enforced.
+Continued infractions may lead to a permanent ban.

+4. **Permanent Ban**: Members who repeatedly violate the community's standards or engage in particularly harmful actions may be permanently removed from all community activities and spaces.

+## Reporting Incidents

+Instances of abusive, harassing, or otherwise unacceptable behavior can be reported to community leaders at **bae6544@naver.com**.
+All reports will be treated with confidentiality and reviewed promptly.

+## Application of Code

+This Code of Conduct applies across all community interactions, whether in online spaces, events, or public settings.
+Representing the community includes using official emails, social media accounts, or speaking at events on behalf of the community.

+---

+By participating in our community, members agree to uphold these standards and contribute to a welcoming, inclusive, and respectful environment.
+Thank you for being part of our community.

 ## Attribution